 - Bold ≠ heading

-Alone they could be trivial formatting complaints or extra work (dismissed as developers or content managers being fussy).
+Alone they could be trivial formatting complaints or extra work (developers or content managers being fussy).
 Combined they can benefit all users, content managers, and the business.

 How can we prioritise these fixes to push them up the priority list?
 Which ones give the best bang for their buck?